charlesjm13/processing-projects/README.md

 * Accessibility:
   * Make this visualization usable for colorblind people.
   * Make this visualization usable for people with limited vision (not sure how friendly Processing is screenreaders!
 I'd be curious to find out.)

+  Edit*(Charles): I am particularly interested in implementing some of logic problems listed above, especially infectivity rate, death, and masks.
+I will also look into some statistics and possibly add some more variables.